Contact: Dawn Wohlford-Metallo, Visual Arts Director

-Art @ the Airport in The Quad City International airport gallery is easy to find-just across from the gift shop and restaurant and before the security check-point.
-It never closes and you’ll pay just a dollar for parking.
-Gallery displays are coordinated by Quad City Arts, Rock Island, IL.
-To inquire about purchasing artwork, please contact Dawn Wohlford-Metallo, Gallery Manager, via email at Dawn Wohlford-Metallo or via telephone at 309-793-1213 ext 108.
+Art @ the Airport in The Quad City International airport gallery is easy to find.
+It is just across from the gift shop and restaurant and right before the security checkpoint.
+The gallery never closes, and you will pay just a dollar for parking.